Exeter Clinical Trial Unit,

 Who can take part?

 All healthcare workers who work in a health or social care setting or have face-to-face contact with patients are invited to check your eligibility to join the BRACE trial.
-Interested healthcare workers must be willing to attend recruitment and follow-up at a central recruitment site.
+Interested healthcare workers must be willing to attend recruitment and follow-up at a central recruitment site (see the right sidebar at the top of this page).

 Healthcare workers who have recently had, or are about to receive, the flu vaccination, need to leave at least 72 hours between the flu vaccination and attending the first BRACE research assessment visit.